How a Primary Tutor Helped Avisa Prepare Early for High School

 Building confidence, one term at a time

 In the beginning, we had to help her catch up.
-We reviewed materials with her, guided her through quizzes, and sat with her during study sessions.
+Because she’d joined partway through the program, we spent time helping her review past content from the Matrix Theory Books, guiding her through quizzes, and sitting beside her during study sessions.

-After about two terms, everything started to shift.
-She no longer needed our support.
-She started completing her homework by herself and taking real pride in her work.
+After about two terms, everything started to shift for Avisa.
+She no longer needed our support in school or tutoring.
+She began completing her homework on her own and started to take real pride in the effort she put into her studies.

 • Started to enjoy and look forward to her classes

-• Began performing well in quizzes and diagnostic reviews
+• Began performing well in Matrix quizzes and diagnostic reviews

 • Closed her learning gaps